yhagio/tutorialedge.net/content/python/concurrency/asyncio-event-loops-tutorial.md

 ## Running Multiple coroutines:

 If you wanted to run multiple coroutines indefinitely in parallel then you can do that by creating your `x` number of coroutines and have them run a while loop each.
-You would then call `asyncio.async(function())` in order to enqueue them onto the loop and they would run indefinitely after that point.
+You would then call `asyncio.ensure_future(function())` in order to enqueue them onto the loop and they would run indefinitely after that point.

 ~~~py
 import asyncio